ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ### XML Namespaces

 Ballerina supports XML namespaces without adding another level of complexity to the existing ``xml`` type system.
-But this is optional and you can use XML without using namespaces also.
+But this is optional, and you can use XML without using namespaces also.

 When you see an XML element ``x`` prefixed with a namespace as **``ns:x``**, under the covers, Ballerina expands the prefix and the colon into a **``{url}x``** notation where ``url`` is the namespace name bound to ``ns``.